-Climate milestone spotlight: ENN Energy Holdings, China
+Climate milestone spotlight: ENN Energy Holdings\, China

+ESG Topic

+Greenhouse gas emissions reporting and physical climate risk

+Objectives

-ESG Topic Greenhouse gas emissions reporting and physical climate risk Objectives Start publicly reporting greenhouse gas (GHG) emissions Disclose GHG emissions data to CDP, a charity that runs a global disclosure system for investors, companies and governments to manage their environmental impacts Set GHG emission reduction targets and report on progress Link performance-based executive remuneration to climate targets Disclose localised, plant-level physical location data Raise awareness about physical climate risks Commit to mitigating processes for physical climate risks Scope and process Since early 2018, we have had several engagements with ENN Energy Holdings to discus a range of issues, including sustainability reporting and disclosures, climate risks and corporate governance.
+- 1. Start publicly reporting greenhouse gas (GHG) emissions - 2.
+Disclose GHG emissions data to CDP, a charity that runs a global disclosure system for investors, companies and governments to manage their environmental impacts - 3.
+Set GHG emission reduction targets and report on progress - 4.
+Link performance-based executive remuneration to climate targets - 5.
+Disclose localised, plant-level physical location data - 6.
+Raise awareness about physical climate risks - 7.
+Commit to mitigating processes for physical climate risks

+Scope and process

+Since early 2018, we have had several engagements with ENN Energy Holdings to discuss a range of issues, including sustainability reporting and disclosures, climate risks and corporate governance.

 Early on, we provided the company with a physical climate risk assessment that ENN used as a starting point for conducting a survey of site managers on their perceived physical climate risks and for carrying out a forward-looking pilot financial impact analysis of extreme weather risks.

 During two engagements in 2021, we found that the company had made significant improvements.
 It has improved its ESG disclosures; its GHG emissions reporting is now verified against internationally agreed ISO standards; and the company has set mid-term emissions reduction targets.

+Outcomes

-Outcomes Objectives 1, 2, 3, 5 and 6 have been achieved.
+Objectives 1, 2, 3, 5 and 6 have been achieved.
 Objectives 4 and 7 remain ongoing, as at 31 May 2022.

-Progress on addressing climate change must accelerate if we are to mitigate the rising threats to environmental and social stability.

-Lisa Beauvilain & Julie Gorte

-652 Engagements focused on climate change

-Engagement and Policy Advocacy Report | 11

-Human capital management engagements

-We engage with investees about the diversity of their senior management teams, boards of directors and workforces, as well as pay equity, paid leave, flexible work policies, and the safety and health of workers, customers and communities.
+We engage with investees about the diversity of their senior management teams, boards of directors and workforces, as well as pay equity, paid leave, flexible work policies, and the safety and health of workers. customers and communities.